dougsweetser/Q/docs/EM/EM_invariants.md

 B](../images/EM/EM_invariants/norms_of_E_B.png)

-The dot product of the electric and magnetic field will be used to derive the homogenous Maxwell equations, the no monopoles and Faraday's law.
+The dot product of the electric and magnetic field will be used to derive the homogeneous Maxwell equations, the no monopoles and Faraday's law.

 The product of the two ways to multiply a differential and a potential also form an invariant: